-Ms. MONTAINE: Because they think New York and, of course, when they think New York they think the city and this is nothing like it.
+MONTAINE: Because they think New York and, of course, when they think New York they think the city and this is nothing like it.

-But Montaine says they adapt fast, going to school dances, playing on the basketball and softball teams, learning to ski and snowshoe.
+MANN: But Montaine says they adapt fast, going to school dances, playing on the basketball and softball teams, learning to ski and snowshoe.

-Caitlan Yandon is 13 years old and has lived here her entire life.
+MANN: Caitlan Yandon is 13 years old and has lived here her entire life.
 Before the foreign students arrived, she says this small town could be really claustrophobic.

-Seventeen-year-old Anh Pham from Hanoi says studying here is a stepping-stone to an American college and a good career.
+MANN: Seventeen-year-old Anh Pham from Hanoi says studying here is a stepping-stone to an American college and a good career.

-For NPR News, Im Brian Mann.
+MANN: For NPR News, I'm Brian Mann.

 INSKEEP: It's MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.